athena-framework/website/docs/components/event_dispatcher.md

 ## Basic Usage

 An event listener is defined by registering a service that includes [AED::EventListenerInterface][Athena::EventDispatcher::EventListenerInterface].
-The type should also define a `self.subscribed_events` method that represents what [events][Athena::Routing::Events] it should be listening on.
+The type should also define a `self.subscribed_events` method that represents what [events][Athena::Framework::Events] it should be listening on.

 ```crystal
 require "athena"